• Skip to primary navigation

 Jump to Recipe Print Recipe

-almond joy cookies with sliced almonds and semi-sweet chocoalte chips
+Almond joy cookies with sliced almonds and semi-sweet chocoalte chips.

 • They're soft, chewy, and ooey-gooey.

-• They are no-chill and can be baked right away.
+• They are no chill and can be baked right away.

 • Actual pieces of Almond Joy are mixed straight into the cookie dough.

-shredded coconut pieces and almonds around a chocolate chip cookie
+Shredded coconut pieces and almonds around a chocolate chip cookie.

 • All-Purpose Flour: Be sure to properly measure your flour (check out Baking Tips above).

-• Shredded Coconut: Use unsweetened shredded coconut.
+• Coconut: Use unsweetened shredded coconut.

 • Almonds: You want your almonds to be presliced.
 You should be able to find a small bag like this at one of your local grocery stores.